How many times have you thought to yourself, “I could use some extra cash”? Maybe you need cash fast. Or, you want to save for something big.

 First, make sure you have a decent video camera.
 Or, a knack for turning pictures into videos.
 Then, advertise your services to party planners and families.

 A well-produced video is important.
 It can make the difference between a good party and a great party.
 And, your talents help people capture memories they can revisit later.

 There is even some free video editing software out there.
 So, if you have a good camera, start-up costs can be low.

 Do you play a musical instrument?
-Teach your skill to others wanting to learn how to play.
+Teach others wanting to learn how to play and make money with your musical talents.
 Maybe, you will specialize in one instrument.
 Or, you can teach several like the piano and guitar.

 Typically, you can charge around $25 per 30-minute session.
 But, this depends on the area you live in.

 If you like to make things with your hands, then this might be up your alley.
 Etsy is a good place to sell those handmade crafts you’re so good at making.